Milk coffee: Caffè macchiato

-Macchiato, meaning "stained", is an espresso with a dash of foamed milk.
+Caffè macchiato is an espresso with a dash of foamed milk.
 At first sight it resembles a small cappuccino, but even if the ingredients are the same as those used for cappuccino, a macchiato has a much stronger and aromatic taste.
 The milk is foamed directly into the espresso cup, which is then put under the coffee outlet.
 The espresso is then drawn into the cup.
 Cocoa is sometimes sprinkled over the drink.
-Often the process is reversed and milk foam is floated on top of extracted coffee.
-A long macchiato will have two shots of espresso and a small amount of hot water (as per long black).
-A short macchiato will usually have one shot of coffee and less water (as per short black).